Azure/bicep-registry-modules/avm/res/databricks/workspace/README.md

 ### Parameter: `complianceStandards`

 The compliance standards array for the security profile.
-Should be a list of compliance standards like "ISO27001" or "SOC2".
+Should be a list of compliance standards like "HIPAA", "NONE" or "PCI_DSS".

 - Required: No
 - Type: array